 A curriculum based in the liberal arts and sciences trains students to translate information from one discipline to another.
 Students can acquire a broad perspective while keeping the common good at the heart of their institution, their community, their family or their society.
 Therefore, they are best prepared to hold positions of responsibility and leadership.
 Additionally, while the liberal arts and sciences are challenging, they are also inherently enjoyable, so those who are liberally educated are open to a lifetime of learning.

 Undergraduates routinely participate in collaborative research with faculty members, co-author scholarly papers and make presentations at academic conferences.
 A 9:1 student-to-teacher ratio facilitates an interchange in the classroom and a commitment to hands-on learning.
-This focus is especially distinctive in science, where an $8 million science center connects scholarly research to practical applications, further strengthened with the new $21+ million state-of-the-art home for the life sciences and computer science scheduled which opened in the fall of 2012.
+This focus is especially distinctive in science, where an $8 million science center connects scholarly research to practical applications, further strengthened with the new $21+ million state-of-the-art home for the life sciences and computer science that opened in the fall of 2012.
 Established by an endowment from the Keck Foundation, "Keck grants" offer summer research stipends in the sciences to qualified students each year.
 These grants also provide for continuing work on research for independent study or an honors thesis, and all involve close individual work with the faculty.
 Recent student work has involved such topics as molecular species found in comets, use of hilltop areas by dragonflies, and phragmites invasion and control in brackish tidal wetlands.

 Many employers prefer to hire those who are liberally educated.
 Students graduate from Connecticut College with the ability to write effectively, think analytically and logically, formulate creative ideas, and work independently or as a part of a team.
 As the world becomes more complex, these skills are essential to maintaining success, whether in business, law, education, medicine, science, government, or the arts.
 Because Connecticut College students are offered extensive opportunities for research as well as funded internships as an undergraduate, they have an advantage for career placement and graduate school admission.